jeffjen/adventure-time-devops/_posts/2016-04-23-beyond-virtual-machine.md

-Consumers today have two options (three if you bother the hassel) when purchasing device for work: either you have one with **OS X** installed, or **Windows** installed (and for the hard core fans, your choice of **unix distro**).
+Consumers today have two options (three if you bother the hassel) when purchasing device for work: either you have one with **OS X** installed, or **Windows** installed (and for hard core fans, your choice of **unix**).
 This creates a problem for application developers because the environment you work and test in is different from your deployment target, usually a unix/linux box.

 For those working with windows server, don't even bother with your complaints.
 [Look at where Microsoft is heading](https://www.linux.com/news/bash-windows-what-does-it-mean).